 Event groups are sets of events that meet certain criteria or conditions.
 These conditions act as filters on events.
 The conditions are defined by using types of events that are called event classes and attributes of the event types that are called slots.
 For more information, see .

-- Event groups are displayed irrespective of whether you have matching events.
+When you view all the events groups (Event Groups > Show All Event Groups), static event groups are displayed irrespective of whether you have matching events.

 The color of the header indicates the highest severity of the open events from the event group.